 6.18 Assume that station line 28 is dialed.
 Then in dialing the digit 2, the (P1) and (C) relays operate on the first release of the (A) relay and cause the (SW) relay to operate.
-On the first reoperate of the (A) relay the (SW) and (C) relays will remain operated as the (C) relay is slow to release and will hold between pulses of the digit dialed.
+On the first reoperate of the (A) relay the (SW) relay to operate. lays will remain operated as the (C) relay is slow to release and will hold between pulses of the digit dialed.
 Also on the first reoperate of the (A) relay the (P2) relay will operate on its primary (P) winding in series with relay (P1).
-On the second release of relay (A), relay (P3) operates in series with the (S) winding of relay (P2).
-The operation of relay (P3) releases relay (P1) which causes the operation of relay (T2).
-The operation of relay (T2) releases relay (ST) which substitutes direct ground for dial tone ground to the winding of the (A) relays release.
+On the sec-ond release of relay (A) relay the (P2) Its primary (r) winding in series with relay (r1).
+On the sec-ond release of relay (A), relay (P3) operates in series with the (S) winding of relay (P2).
+The operation of relay (P3) re-leases relay (P1) which causes the operation of relay (T2).
+The operation of relay (T2) releases relay (ST) which sub-stitutes direct ground for dial tone ground to the winding of the (A) relay.
+On the second reoperate of relay (A), the (P2) and (P3) relays release Since relay (A) does not release again and (P3) relays on the second reoperate of relay (r), the (12) and (P3) relays release.
 Since relay (A) does not release again before the slow releasing time of relay (C) expires, relay (C) releases and this releases relay (SW).
 Relay (T2) remains operated to register the fact that the digit 2 was dialed.